mjames-upc/polymer-markdown-docs/docs/pages.md

 title: Markdown Pages
 ---

-Markdown files stored in the `docs` directory will be converted to HTML.
-Each Markdown file must contain a header containing the following
+Markdown files stored in the [`docs`](https://github.com/mjames-upc/polymer-docs/tree/master/docs) directory will be converted to HTML.
+Each Markdown file must contain a header containing the following:

     ---
     layout: default